CrowdStrike/foundry-container-registry/README.md

 ## Deploy and release

-A _deployment_ is essentially a development build.
-That development build is promoted to production (i.e. made installable) via a _release_.
-The versioning in this GitHub repo match Foundry releases.
-Foundry supports semantic versioning for deployments, but we do not use that.
+A _deployment_ represents a development version of the software.
+This development version can be promoted to production through a _release_ process, making it available for installation.
+While Foundry supports semantic versioning for deployments, we do not utilize this feature.
+The release versions in this GitHub repository correspond to Foundry releases.

 **To deploy a build (either from `main` or a work branch):**